Applications of Integrals

 Applications of Integrals Practice Quiz with a Step-by-Step Interactive Lesson

-Use the quiz at the top of the page to practice applications of integrals — the most important “real use” skills from Calculus: area under a curve and definite integrals \(\int_a^b f(x)\,dx\) as net/total accumulation, area between curves using top minus bottom (or right minus left), volume of solids of revolution with the disk method and washer method about the \(x\)-axis or \(y\)-axis, the shell method for rotation when washers are awkward, and surface area of revolution using arc length factors like \(\sqrt{1+(f'(x))^2}\).
-You’ll learn how to sketch the region, find intersection points, choose correct bounds, and write the correct integral setup with the right radii, heights, and units.
+Use the question set below to practice applications of integrals — the most important "real use" skills from Calculus: area under a curve and definite integrals \(\int_a^b f(x)\,dx\) as net or total accumulation, area between curves using top minus bottom (or right minus left), volume of solids of revolution with the disk method and washer method about the \(x\)-axis or \(y\)-axis, the shell method for rotation when washers are awkward, and surface area of revolution using arc length factors like \(\sqrt{1+(f'(x))^2}\).
+You will learn how to sketch the region, find intersection points, choose correct bounds, and write the correct integral setup with the right radii, heights, and units.
 If you want a refresher, click Start lesson to open a step-by-step guide with worked examples and quick checks.

 How this applications of integrals practice works

 • 1.
-Take the quiz: answer the area, volume, and surface area questions at the top of the page.
+Take the practice set: answer the area, volume, and surface area questions below.

 • 2.
 Open the lesson (optional): review area under the curve, area between curves, disk/washer/shell volume methods, and surface area of revolution.

 • 3.
-Retry: return to the quiz and set up the correct integral formula immediately.
+Retry: return to the question set and set up the correct integral formula immediately.

-What you’ll learn in the applications of integrals lesson
+What you will learn in the applications of integrals lesson

 Area with definite integrals